dzackgarza/Notes/Graduate/Advisor Notes.md

 In other words, a composition of a linear map and a translation.
 Takes lines to lines, planes to planes.

 Fundamental Theorem of Affine Geometry:
-Suppose you have a set map from
+Suppose you have a set map